-These questions are just an inspiration for you to understand what the context of questions in the interviews might look like.
-Research well about personable working relationships and conduct the required extensive communication studies.
-You can practice these questions in your mock interview, but make sure you answer them with a strategy to pitch to the recruiter.
+Research well about personable working relationships and extensive communication studies.
+Practice these questions in your mock interview, but make sure you answer them with a smart strategy to pitch the recruiter.

 7. Intellectual Questions

-Last but not the least, expect such questions from recruiters that assess your knowledge.
-Such questions enable the employers to understand how much technical/non-technical knowledge do you hold for the position.
-Thus, we recommend you enhance your knowledge of the tools, and other necessary job requirements and processes relevant to your field.
+Intellectual questions enable the employers to understand your knowledge about the role and your interest in joining the position.
+To prepare intellectual questions, enhance your knowledge of the HRIS analytic tools, and necessary job requirements and processes relevant to the analytics field.

-Here’s an insight into some knowledge-based questions that will allow a recruiter to assess your knowledge about the role:
+Here’s an insight into knowledge-based questions that a recruiter asks to assess your intellect about HRIS:

 - Have you ever worked with an HRIS system?

-- What workday modules have you previously worked with?
+- What workday modules have you worked with?

 - Describe your experience with using digital tools for analysis